t-salt-msc/SQLite/README.md

-# SQLite Explore
+# SQLite functionalities

-Exploring functionalities or SQLite.
+Functionalities of SQLite.